distillpub/post--multimodal/src/paper.md

 <Svelte component={TypographicNeurons} container={<div />} />

-**Abstract concept neurons.** Many of the neurons in the model are responsible for recognizing an incredible diversity of abstract concepts that cannot be cleanly classified into the above categories.
+**Abstract concept neurons.** Finally, many of the neurons in the model are responsible for recognizing an incredible diversity of abstract concepts that cannot be cleanly classified into the above categories.

 import AbstractConceptNeurons from './diagrams/AbstractConceptNeurons.svelte'